 What Is The Processing Time For A Thailand Pass Application

-When applying for the Thailand Pass, effective 1 June, 2022, your application should be approved instantly after submission.
+When applying for the Thailand Pass, effective 1 June 2022, your application should be approved instantly after submission.
 Previously, the processing time for the Thailand Pass registration was between 7 - 10 business days.
-If your Thai Pass is not approved upon submission, it's best to contact relevant authorities.
+If your Thai Pass is not approved upon submission, it's best to contact the relevant authorities.

 Email: mailto:email@example.com or mailto:firstname.lastname@example.org

 With Atlys, you'll automatically be informed on how long it will take for you to receive your new Thai Pass.